Cairnarvon/uptime/doc/index.rst

 It also exposes various platform-specific helper functions, which you probably won't need.

-This module has been tested on Debian Linux, FreeBSD, Windows XP, Mac OS X Lion, OpenIndiana, and Haiku.
-It is additionally expected to work on every vaguely reasonable version of Linux and BSD, every version of Windows since Windows 2000, and Plan 9 From Bell Labs.
-It is known *not* to work on Syllable and RISC OS (patches welcome).

 .. warning::

    This module depends very heavily on :mod:`ctypes`.
 It has become painfully